 - 1. Student: attended the 3 mandatory workshops and at least 3 elective workshops. - 2.
 Student: attended all mandatory Central Events: the Mix & Match, Midterm Presentations, and Closing Event; - 3.
 Student: attended at least three separate coaching sessions, and has shown a genuine effort in (further) developing a competence; - 4.
 Student: completed a Personal Development Plan together with, and graded as satisfactory, by their coach; - 5.
-Student team: presented at the Midterm Presentations event; - Student team: documented their project progress by means of a Tumblr page; - 7.
+Student team: presented at the Midterm Presentations event and presented a poster during the Closing Event; - 6.
+Student team: documented their project progress by means of an Instagram page; - 7.
 Student team: submitted (a representation of) the final product/deliverable or end result to PREMIUM and the project mentor; - 8.
 Overall, the student received a positive evaluation from 1) the project mentor, 2) the competence coach, and 3) his/her team mates.